The critical Karp--Sipser core of random graphs: Introduction

 \begin{remark}[A spectral parallel to the Karp--Sipser phase transition] The \emph{nullity} of a graph is the multiplicity of $0$ in the spectrum of its adjacency matrix.
-It is easy to see that the leaf-removal process on a graph $ \mathfrak{g}$ leaves its \emph{nullity} invariant and so the Karp--Sipser algorithm can also be used to study the later, see \cite{bauer2001random,salez2011some}.
-The phase transition for the emergence of a Karp--Sipser core of positive proportion in $ \mathrm{G}(n, \frac{ \mathrm{e}}{n})$ has a parallel phase transition\footnote{Unfortunately this does not seem to be an easy corollary of the "geometric" phase transition.} for the emergence of extended states (an absolutely continuous part) at zero in $ \mathrm{G}(n, \frac{ \mathrm{e}}{n})$, see \cite{bauer2001random,coste2021emergence}.
-We wonder whether a similar result holds true for the configuration models we study. \end{remark}
+It is easy to see that the leaf-removal process on a graph $ \mathfrak{g}$ leaves its \emph{nullity} invariant and so the Karp--Sipser algorithm can also be used to study the latter, see \cite{bauer2001random,salez2011some}.
+The phase transition for the emergence of a Karp--Sipser core of positive proportion in $ \mathrm{G}(n, \frac{ \mathrm{e}}{n})$ has a parallel phase transition for the emergence of extended states (an absolutely continuous part) at zero in $ \mathrm{G}(n, \frac{ \mathrm{e}}{n})$, see \cite{bauer2001random,coste2021emergence}.
+More precisely, if $G_n$ is a random graph of size $n$, we can associate with it the empirical eigenvalues distribution where $\lambda_1 \geq ... \geq \lambda_n$ are the real eigenvalues of its (symmetric) adjacency matrix.
+When $G_n =\mathrm{G}(n, \frac{c}{n})$, an adaptation of the celebrated result of Wigner states that $\mu_{G_n}$ converges towards a deterministic but non-explicit measure $\mu_c$, which is the expected spectral measure of the (unimodular) Poisson--Galton--Watson tree with mean $c$, see \cite{bordenave2010resolvent}.
+Although $\mu_c$ is quite mysterious, Bauer and Golinelli conjectured that it undergoes a phase transition at $c = \mathrm{e}= 2,718...$: if $c < \mathrm{e}$ then they predicted that in which case $\mu_c$ is said to have non-extended states at $0$, and if $c> \mathrm{e}$ then $\mu_c$ has extended states at $0$.
+This conjecture was proved by Coste and Salez \cite{coste2021emergence} who more generally gave an explicit criterion to decide whether the expected spectral measure $\mu_\pi$ of a unimodular Galton--Watson tree with offspring distribution $\pi$ possesses or not an extended state at $0$.
+In particular, if $G_n = \mathrm{CM}( \mathbf{d}^n)$ under assumption \eqref{eq:convprop}, then it is easy to see that $G_n$ converges in the Benjamini--Schramm sense towards the unimodular version of a Galton--Watson tree with offspring distribution $ \pi = p_1 \delta_0 + p_2 \delta_1 + p_3 \delta_2$, and consequently $\mu_{G_n}$ converges towards $\mu_\pi$ by \cite{bordenave2010resolvent}.
+In this case, an easy calculation shows that the Coste--Salez criterion for existence of an extended state for $\mu_\pi$ is precisely $\Theta >0$ where $\Theta$ is defined by \eqref{eq:defTheta} in Theorem \ref{thm:phasetransition}.
+It is very tempting to conjecture that the ``continuous" part of the spectrum near $0$ in $\mu_\pi$ is indeed created by the giant component of the Karp--Sipser core, but unfortunately, we have no geometric nor spectral explanation of the coincidence of the above two thresholds which come from two very different computations. \end{remark}

 We now turn to the detailed analysis of the \emph{critical case} which is the main goal of our work.
 For this we fix a particular degree sequence $ \mathbf{d}_{ \mathrm{crit}}^{n} = (d_{1,c}^{n},d_{2,c}^{n},d_{3,c}^{n})$ such that $d_{1,c}^{n} + 3 d_{3,c}^{n}=n$ is even (to be able to perform the configuration model) and In particular we have $\Theta = ( \sqrt{3}-1)^{2}-4(1- \frac{ \sqrt{3}}{2})=0$ so we are indeed in the critical case of Theorem \ref{thm:phasetransition}.
 By definition, the core $\mathrm{KSCore}( \mathrm{CM}( \mathbf{d}_{ \mathrm{crit}}^{n}))$ has only vertices of degrees $2$ or $3$.
 Our main result is then the following: \begin{theorem}[Geometry of the critical Karp--Sipser core] Let $D_{2}(n)$ (resp. $D_{3}(n)$) be the total number of half-edges attached to a vertex of degree $2$ (resp. $3$) in $\mathrm{KSCore}( \mathrm{CM}( \mathbf{d}_{ \mathrm{crit}}^{n}))$.
 Then we have